 Simultaneous Small Groups

 – We spend a class period working on writing good, open ended questions over our topic(s).
 Have small groups do a “question writing competition,” writing as many as they can in 10 minutes.
-Then groups rotate papers, star open ended questions, heart the best one, and fix any errors.
-We rotated a couple times, then students write their own list of personal questions.
+Then groups rotate papers, star open-ended questions, heart the best one, and fix any errors.
+We rotated a couple of times, then students write their own list of personal questions.

 The Day of the Assessment

 – I give students some time to prepare and I split them into their groups around the room.
 They bring their pre-written questions to the group.

 – *NEW & I would highly recommend* I also gave each group a laminated set of bail-out questions to help support those team members who show up not prepared, as well as to keep the conversation going.
 This made sure that other group members were not punished for being put in a group with someone who was not prepared.
 It also gave them more to talk about, which meant longer for me to walk around and hear everyone talk.

 – I walk around and assess everyone on the spot. *If you have really big classes, or need more time to grade, you could have the small groups record their conversations and listen to them later.*

 – After about 10 minutes I reshuffled students into new groups.
 Students might say some of the same things, but they are more confident on round two.
 If needed, you can also rearrange them into groups you have already graded and those you still need to hear.
 (They do not know this and I am often camped out in the middle of a few groups, specifically listening to certain students answer).

 – After multiple speaking assessments at my desk, my Spanish 2 just had their first small group assessment recently.
 Overwhelmingly, they liked this style of assessment more.
 But, this is because they were ready.
 I personally would not try this as an assessment with Spanish 1, since they do not have the vocabulary to sustain a conversation long enough for me to float around and hear all groups.